 The most effective leaders:

 - Gather together the right people to ensure the best team

 However, the most capable leaders are not well rounded, as we might expect, with an equally balanced set of strengths.
 Furthermore, each is unique, and of those interviewed, none were the same.

 - No two leaders share the same strengths and weaknesses.

 - Attempting to mimic the skills of another will offer only limited benefits.

 - No leader can be good at everything; they should focus on using their strengths.

-While great leaders may share similarities, they also exhibit many differences.
-And it is the latter that makes them unique; it defines who they are as leaders and identifies what drives them to success.
+While great leaders may share similarities, they also exhibit many differences that define who they are as leaders and drive them to success.

 Recognizing leadership strengths

-Don Clifton, often referred to as the father of strengths-based psychology, along with colleagues, compared answers and performance across the 20,000 leaders interviewed.
+Along with his colleagues, Don Clifton, often referred to as the father of strengths-based psychology, compared answers and performance across the 20,000 leaders interviewed.